kaancer33/Amp-Plugin-Project/README.md

-# Define the content of the README.md file
-readme_content = """# Amp-Plugin-Project

 ## Description
 Amp-Plugin-Project is a JUCE-based C++ project developed for real-time guitar amplifier simulation.
 The project implements digital signal processing (DSP) algorithms to model audio characteristics and is designed to function as a VST3 audio plug-in.